terra-money/docs/docs/develop/which-tools.md

 ## Wallet Provider and Templates: <img src="/img/Walletconnect.svg" height="30px">

 Wallet Provider makes it easy to connect a React-based web app to Terra Station.
-There are multiple [templates](https://templates.terra.money/) available for frontend frameworks like Vue, React, and Vite.
+There are multiple [templates](https://templates.terra.money/) available for front-end frameworks like Vue, React, and Vite.
 Follow the [Wallet Provider tutorial](wallet-provider/wallet-provider-tutorial.md) to get started.

 ### Other Tools